kudos-fit/kickoff-color-picker-2023-08-08/README.md

 4. Enable deleting of palettes.
 5. Enable editing of palettes.

+### Phase 4 -- Search

+Build a search for the persisted palettes.

+1. Add the ability to search your saved palettes by name.
+2. Do search logic on the backend using SQL. **do not filter using javascript on the frontend of backend**

 ## Details

 Feel free to look up syntax while working.
 Just don't copy any code verbatim.
 Come up with your own UI.